ssavutu/ssavutu/README.md

   Go-based CMS and REST API with a React frontend replacing WordPress for *The Triangle*

 + **[WordPress ETL](https://github.com/DrexelTriangle/wordpress-etl)**
-  Python ETL pipeline migrating WordPress content into a structured MariaDB schema with entity resolution for author and metadata deduplication
+  Python ETL pipeline migrating WordPress content into a structured MariaDB schema with entity resolution for author deduplication

 + **[Minhashlib](https://github.com/ssavutu/minhashlib)**
   An efficient Python library for MinHash-based similarity checking on strings